Why Chores and Allowance Shouldn’t Be Tied Together

 Sigh.
 Maybe it’s time for an allowance.
 After all, what better way to get Alex to do his chores and let him buy his own video games, right?

 So what’s a parent to do?
 Rest assured: we do have a way to take the whine out of taking out the garbage.
 And an allowance is a great way to teach our kids financial responsibility and money sense.
-The key is to implement the two separately:
+While there are always questions about when to start allowance and how much to give, the key is to implement allowance and chores separately:

 As kids get older, consider giving them a larger amount each week or month for allowance, but increase the items that he’ll be expected to cover.
 A tween or teen can learn important life lessons by budgeting her monthly allowance to cover lunch money, entertainment, clothes, iTunes downloads, etc. If she blows all of her money in the first week, she’ll experience the natural consequences of poor budgeting and will likely do better next month.